 Cheri Jo Bates was described as outgoing, friendly and always prepared to help people in their time of need.
 Cherie Curzon recalled such an occasion "For me, the best part of our story was, I was an underclass person who she wanted to help out.
 The people who were going to do the talent contest with me backed out and she volunteered to be my partner.

-I will never forget her kindness… We had so much fun rehearsing and then performing, I loved her generosity and kindness toward me…She did it because of who she was; just a wonderful person.”
+I will never forget her kindness… We had so much fun rehearsing and then performing, I loved her generosity and kindness toward me…She did it because of who she was; just a wonderful person".
 Source.
-This is an admirable quality, but was this kindness misconstrued by someone, who ultimately fixated on Cheri Jo Bates.
-An interest that developed into a deadly obsession, stoked by rejection.
+This is an admirable quality, but was this kindness misconstrued by someone who ultimately fixated on Cheri Jo Bates.
+An interest that developed into a deadly obsession and possibly stoked by rejection.
 This would certainly be nothing new.

 This crafted the idea that the inspiration for the Zodiac crosshairs was based on his first murder in Riverside County, and Corona (the Circled City) itself.
 This is an aerial shot of Corona today, but was once perfectly symmetrical.